qiime2/docs/source/tutorials/pd-mice.rst

     Try exploring the PCoA with the custom axis plot to see if you can find new insight.
     Now, open the volatility plot.
 What's different in this visualization what what you see in the PCoA with custom axes?

-    Using the **[Axis]** tab in the emperor PCoA, switch the third axis to PC3.
+    Using the **[Axis]** tab in the emperor PCoA, show the third axis to PC3.
 Switch the Volatility plot so you're also viewing variation along Axis 3 (the third PC).
 Color the two plots by the same metric.
 Does the change you see when you animate the PCoA match what you can learn from the volatility plot?

 Distance-based analysis
 -----------------------